Alejogb1/job-board/blog-data/how-to-simulate-a-computer-network-with-docker-containers--socket-programming.md

 id: "how-to-simulate-a-computer-network-with-docker-containers--socket-programming"
 ---

-alright, so you want to spin up a simulated network using docker and socket programming, that's a cool project, and i've been there. i actually did something similar back when i was fiddling around with distributed systems for my uni thesis, it was a real headache at first.
+, so you want to spin up a simulated network using docker and socket programming, that's a cool project, and i've been there. i actually did something similar back when i was fiddling around with distributed systems for my uni thesis, it was a real headache at first.

 essentially, what you're doing is creating a bunch of isolated containers that can talk to each other as if they were on a real network. docker helps us with the isolation part, creating these mini-virtual machines, and socket programming gives us the tools to make them communicate. i'm not gonna lie, it does take a bit to wrap your head around it the first time, but it's very doable.